 All students must maintain satisfactory academic progress in attempted coursework to be eligible to continue enrollment in their program.
-Undergraduate students must maintain a minimum grade-point average of 2.8 during their degree program.
+Undergraduate students must maintain a minimum grade-point average of 2.8 during their degree program and receive no more than one notation of Z or W in any given semester.
 A minimum grade of C is required for all courses with the exception of NURS 4127, in which a minimum grade of B is required.